Azure Monitor: The Enterprise Guide to Full-Stack Observability, Log Analytics, and KQL

 Log Analytics: Architecture and Workspace Design

-Log Analytics workspaces are the central data stores for Azure Monitor Logs.
-All log data flows into workspaces where it is indexed, queryable via KQL, and retained for the configured period.
+Log Analytics workspaces are the primary data stores for Azure Monitor Logs.
+All log data flows into these workspaces.
+In these workspaces, the data is indexed and can be queried using KQL.
+It is retained for the specified duration.

 The most common mistake is creating too many workspaces — per application, per team, or per subscription.
 This creates data silos and disqualifies commitment tier pricing.